-We've tried it John McCain's way.
-We've tried it George Bush and Dick Cheney's way.
+Look, we've tried it John McCain's way.
+We've tried it George Bush's way.
 Deep down, Senator McCain knows that, which is why his campaign said that "if we keep talking about the economy, we're going to lose."
 That's why I'm talking about the economy.
 That's why he's spent these last weeks calling me every name in the book.
 Because that's how you play the game in Washington.
 When you can't win on the strength of your ideas, you make a big election about small things.

-So I expect we're going to see a lot more of that over the next few days.
+So I expect we're going to see more of that in the next twenty-four hours.
 More of the slash and burn, sayanything, do-anything politics that's calculated to divide and distract; to tear us apart instead of bringing us together.
 Well, that's not the kind of politics the American people need right now.

-Ohio, at this moment, in this election, we have the chance to do more than just beat back this kind of politics in the short-term.
+Florida, at this moment, in this election, we have the chance to do more than just beat back this kind of politics in the short-term.
 We can end it once and for all.
 We can prove that the one thing more powerful than the politics of anything goes is the will and determination of the American people.
 We can change this country.
 Yes we can.

-We can prove that we are not as divided as our politics would suggest, that we are more than a collection of Red States and Blue States - we are the United States of America.
+We can prove that we are more than a collection of Red States and Blue States - we are the United States of America.
+That's who we are, and that's the country we need to be right now.